 The authors are with the Center for Retirement Research at Boston College.
 Alicia H. Munnell is director, Anek Belbase is a research fellow, and Geoffrey T. Sanzenbacher is associate director of research.
-This report was prepared for the U.S. Department of Labor (DOL), Chief Evaluation Office, under Contract Number DOLQ129633250.
+This report has been reformatted from the original report funded by the U.S. Department of Labor, Chief Evaluation Office, under Contract to Summit Consulting (Prime Contract Number DOLQ129633250) (dated February 25, 2018), which can be downloaded here.
+Findings and interpretations in this report have not been altered from the original report.
 The views expressed are those of the authors and should not be attributed to DOL, Summit Consulting, LLC, or Boston College.
 The mention of trade names, commercial products, or organizations do not imply endorsement by the U.S. Government.
 The authors wish to thank Anqi Chen for excellent research assistance and Angela Antonelli, Brigitte Madrian, John Scott, Steve Utkus, and Christian Weller for very helpful comments.